myronladyjenko/Game-Suite/ReadMe.md

 The Game Suite Application is an application that consists of two games: TicTacToe and Number Scramble (Nmerical TicTacToe).
 Both of the games are played with two players and on the 3 by 3 grid.

 1. TicTacToe.
 This a standart TicTacToe game.
 This can can be run through the console as well as the GUI.
 Players decide for themselves whether they play for 'X' or 'O'.
 The players are allowed to play in any spot on the 3 by 3 grid, which is not occupied.
 The game is played until 3 'X' or 'O' are found on the board (horizontally, vertically, or diagonally) in which case either 'X' or 'O' wins.
 If there are no possible moves left on the board the game is a tie.
+This game is presented in both console and GUI versions.

 2. Numerical TicTacToe.
 This a TicTacToe game that is played with number.
 In this game, the players pick who plays with only odd numbers and who uses only even ones.
 The player with odd numbers always goes first.
 The game is played until a player makes a line that adds up to 15 (note that all the fields have to filled with no repeated numbers).
 If all of the positions are filled with no lines summing up to 15, the game is a tie.
+This game is only presented in the GUI version.

 ## Description

-The Game Suite Application application is an application that consists of tho games: TicTacToe and Numerical TicTacToe.
+The Game Suite application is an application that consists of tho games: TicTacToe and Numerical TicTacToe.
 Both of these games are a two-player games.
-One game is played with 'X' or 'O' and the other one is with number.
+One game is played with 'X' or 'O' and the other one is with numbers between 0 and 9.
 Note that TicTacToe game can be played both from the GUI and command-line.
-Both of the games are played until users exit the game, someone wins or there e are no possible moves.
+Both of the games are played until users exit the game, someone wins or there are no possible moves.

+&nbsp;

 1. TicTacToe game command-line version:
     When the game starts, welcome message in printed on the console and the user is prompted to enter one of the menu options:
-    * 1) Start a new game
+    * Start a new game
-    * 2) Load a game from a file
+    * Load a game from a file
-    * 3) Exit
+    * Exit

-Also, players are asked whether they want to turn on autosave (the file name is prompted once).
+    Also, players are asked whether they want to turn on autosave (this way the file name is prompted once).
+Once the user starts the new game or loads the game, the proper player turn is determined and the players can start playing the TicTacToe game.
+The users are allowed to exit the game and save at any point in time.

-Once the user select the option, the program will print the current state of the board on the console and prompt the user to input a column to put his token in.
-After the user makes a move, the current state of the board is printed and the user is prompted to save the current state of the board to the file (if autosave option is specified, the board gets automatically saved).
-This process repeats until someone win or the game is a tie.
-If the file is saved, the user gets an option to quit the game by returning to the main menu and exiting.

-My Connect Four game consists of 12 classes, 5 of which are user-defined exception classes.
-The classes are structured in way that Board class controls the state of the board and the board itself is build on BoardCell pieces, which represent each cell.
-The ConnectFour class is used to control the flow of the game based on the information that other classes could provided.
-TextUI class is used for interactions with the user(printing and getting the input).
-FileHandling, Player and Runner are suplementary classes the help with the building the game itself.
-For further description of the classes refer to the comment above each class in the source code.
+2. TicTacToe game GUI version:
+    When the user clikcs on the button: "Start TicTacToe Game", the TicTacToe view with the grid opens up.
+In that view the user is able to save and load the TicTacToe boards.
+The two players play until someone wins, the users decide to exit the game or the game is a tie.
+The user is able to save/load as well as exit the game at any point during the game.

+3. Numerical TicTacToe GUI version:
+    When the user clikcs on the button: "Start Numerical TicTacToe Game", the Numerical TicTacToe view with the grid opens up.
+In that view the user is able to save and load the Numerical TicTacToe boards.
+The two players play until someone wins, the users decide to exit the game or the game is a tie.
+The user is able to save/load as well as exit the game at any point during the game.

+&nbsp;

+* Main GUI window:
+    The main GUI window contains the buttons to start TicTacToe game and Numerical TictacToe.
+It also contains the Welcome Message as well as the buttons to save and load the user profiles.
+The user profile contains information about the player's wins, loses, ties as well as total games.

+* Overview of the Game Suite: the Game Suite application consists of 5 packages: boardgame, ui, game, tictactoe, and numericaltictactoe.
+In total, the Game Suite application contains 20 classes, 4 of which are user-defined exception classes.
+The boardgame package contains general classes about any boardgame (interface, abstract class).
+The game package contains classes that are used throughout the whole program.
+This package has classes that control and set up the games.
+Packages numericaltictactoe and tictactoe contains games specific implementations of the methods specified in the classes of the boardgame package.
+The Game Suite is structured in a way that utilizes inhertance and polymorphism through abstract classes and interfaces.

 ## Getting Started

 ### Dependencies

 1. In order to compile and run the program through gradle, JDK 11 version or above should be installed.
-To run the application, the local instalation of gradle should be used (i. e. version 7.5.1).
+To run the application, the local instalation of gradle should be used (version 7.5.1).
 Also, the application can be run through the gradle extension.
-2. In order to run the application without gradle, JDK version 17 or above should be installed.
+2. In order to compile and run the application without gradle, JDK version 17 or above should be installed.
 The application then can be run by using 'javaC' command with all the classes with properly specified paths and combining the output to a jar.
 After, you can run the application by using 'java' command and the compiled .jar file.

 ### Executing program